 Top Five Most Iconic Punisher Covers

-Here are the top five most iconic covers featuring the Punisher (with iconic being determined partially subjectively by what covers are called to mind when one thinks of the Punisher, but first being determined with a prominent objective standard of whether a cover is homaged a lot or featured a lot in histories of the character).
-The notable exception is no covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in)!
+Here are my picks for the top five most iconic covers featuring Punisher (with iconic being determined by what covers are most established and most recognized when it comes to Punisher, with a preference towards covers that are homaged a lot).
+This is not a BEST cover list and due to the very nature of icons, very few (if any) recent covers will be on the list.
+A notable exception to the rules is that I don’t count covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in), as those tend to be automatically iconic so they’re boring.
 Here‘s a list of all characters featured so far.

 Get it, yesterday was the Red Skull, and now it’s a dude with a skull on his chest!
 Hi-LAR-ious!!!

 First off, while I’m exempting first appearance covers from the countdown, it’s only fair, I suppose, to share them here before the countdown begins, so here is the first cover appearance of the Punisher from his debut story, Amazing Spider-Man #129…

 Miller had a couple of notable Punisher covers (this one and the Amazing Spider-Man Annual), but I think this one is a bit more memorable.

 Artist: Tim Bradstreet

 Bradstreet has basically become the definitive Punisher cover artist this past decade or so, and the first Punisher cover is as good of an example as Bradstreet’s work as I can think of.